 SuperShield is a real-time security technology designed with a globally automated whitelist to ensure the security of devices and the data stored within them.
-Thanks to the automated application whitelist, consumers do not have to manually create their own whitelist of trusted applications.
+Thanks to the global application whitelist, users don't have to manually create their own list of trusted applications.
 Instead, they utilize the global list PC Matic has been maintaining for over a decade.

-If there is an application that PC Matic has not tested and proven to be secure, it is automatically sent to their malware research team for testing and categorization.
-If the user would like immediate access to the program, they have the option to override the global application whitelist with a few simple clicks.
+If there is an application that PC Matic has not analyzed and proven to be secure, it is automatically sent to our malware research team for testing and categorization.
+While this happens, the admin is able to immediately allow this application with a few simple clicks if they know it is good.

 Traditional security software uses a blacklist approach; which is a list of all known malicious files, and prevents them from running.